 Applicants should have knowledge in one or more of:

 A willingness to work independently and as part of a team on research is essential.
-In addition, the candidates should have (or be expecting to obtain) a first degree (1st class or upper second class) in computing, economics/finance or a relevant subject.
+In addition, the candidates should have (or be expecting to obtain) a distinction master degree (or equivalent) in computing or a relevant subject.

 Eligibility and Funding: